 How are Herbs Different from Spices?

 Spices come from all the parts of the plant that are not the leaf or green part of the plant.
 They can come from roots, berries, seeds, bark, twigs, or other plant pieces.
-Another difference, is that spices are always used in dried forms, whereas herbs are consumed both dry and fresh either chopped or whole.
+Another difference is that spices are always used in dried forms, whereas herbs are consumed both dry and fresh either chopped or whole.
 Both herbs and spices have been used since prehistoric times for medicinal purposes, and for use in preserving foods.

 What are the Health Benefits of Herbs?

-Herbs are commonly used in natural medicine as herbal supplements.
+Herbs are commonly used in natural medicine like herbal supplements.
 They often provide many essential vitamins.
 But the true power of herbs lies in their wealth of protective polyphenols — plant compounds with potent antioxidant and anti-inflammatory effects (Krieger, 2015).
 Polyphenols are also anti-microbial, so they help with combating harmful bacteria.
-Many studies show that due to the polyphenols in herbs, they can help fight off diseases such as Alzheimer’s, cancer, diabetes, heart disease and more.
+Many studies show that due to the polyphenols in herbs, they can help fight off diseases such as Alzheimer’s, cancer, diabetes, heart disease, and more.